 Pituitary tumors can also affect the adrenal glands, producing a variety of symptoms that depend on where the tumor is situated.

-Once Dr. Shapiro determines your symptoms relate to an adrenal gland disorder through saliva or blood testing, they can create a treatment plan focused on rebalancing your adrenal system.
+Once our endocrinologist determines your symptoms relate to an adrenal gland disorder through saliva or blood testing, they can create a treatment plan focused on rebalancing your adrenal system.

 Initially, you might need to take medications to slow down the production of excess hormones or to stimulate the body to produce more hormones.
 Hormone replacement therapy might also be useful in rebalancing your levels of hormones.

-If you have tumors or other gland defects, Dr. Shapiro could recommend surgery to remove the tumor or the damaged adrenal or pituitary glands.
+If you have tumors or other gland defects, our endocrinologist could recommend surgery to remove the tumor or the damaged adrenal or pituitary glands.
 Following surgery for gland removal, you’ll need to start hormone replacement therapy to prevent symptoms associated with adrenal dysfunction.

 If you have symptoms of an adrenal disorder and need an accurate diagnosis, schedule an appointment at Brighton Beach Medical Group today by calling the office.